North Korean News: Experts Say War ‘Not Imminent’ As North Korea Releases Simulation Attack On White House

 Even as North Korean news released a new “mock-up and inflammatory” video clip, also on Thursday, of a simulation attack on the White House, as shown by the Washington Post, other signs in North Korea, South Korea, and the U.S. reportedly point to tensions that “fall short of war.”

-Per the New York Times, “Mr. Kim continues to appear in public.
+According to the New York Times, “Mr. Kim continues to appear in public.
 South Koreans are not flooding supermarkets to stock up on food.
 There is no talk of evacuating cities and no sign the United States is deploying additional forces to South Korea.
 The American Embassy in Seoul advising diplomats’ families to leave the country.”

 China says it is open to talks with the US on the North Korea nuclear crisis https://t.co/g6yQw0jsDC pic.twitter.com/JVAtCiuOnn